ukneutron/ukneutron.github.io/proposals.md

 #### ISIS Neutron and Muon Source
 ISIS is not accepting Direct Access proposals.
 Call for full proposals for both  target station instruments will be opened on 1st September.
 Deadline for submission is 17:00 BST Wednesday 18 October 2023.
 More information will be found [here](https://www.isis.stfc.ac.uk/Pages/Apply-for-beamtime.aspx).\
-ISIS is in a long shutdown to enable refurbishment of the [first target station](https://www.isis.stfc.ac.uk/Pages/Target-Station-1.aspx) and [replacement of a tank in the linear accelerator](https://www.isis.stfc.ac.uk/Pages/TH_LinacTank4_beadpull.aspx).
+ISIS has finished its long shutdown to enable refurbishment of the [first target station](https://www.isis.stfc.ac.uk/Pages/Target-Station-1.aspx) and [replacement of a tank in the linear accelerator](https://www.isis.stfc.ac.uk/Pages/TH_LinacTank4_beadpull.aspx).
 More information about ISIS long shutdown will be found [here](https://www.isis.stfc.ac.uk/Pages/For-Users.aspx).

 #### J-PARC MLF
 J-PARC is now accepting only New Users Promotional proposals.
 More information will be found [here](https://mlfinfo.jp/en/user/proposals/#short-term).